rigor789/nativescript-vue-documentation/docs/en/using-vue-modules.md

 ### Import

-In your app's `main.js` file, import Vuex at the top, and then import the store file you created earlier:
+In your app's `main.js` file, import Vuex at the top:

 ```sh
 import Vuex from 'vuex'